Becky449/BudgetApp/README.md

 ## 🛠 Built With <a name="built-with"></a>

-The Recipe App was built with:
+The Budget App was built with:

     - Ruby On Rails
     - PostgreSQL